jenpennen/git-basics/10-git-diff-overview.md

 ## How to Read a `git diff` Output

 When you run the `git diff` command, Git generates an output that shows the differences between two versions of your files.
 Understanding this output is crucial for reviewing changes before committing, troubleshooting, and resolving conflicts.
-Below is a guide to helo you navigate and interpret the output of `git diff`.
+Below is a guide to how to interpret the output of `git diff`.

 ### Basic Structure of `git diff` Output

 When `git diff` compares two versions of a file, it uses the following symbols and format to display the changes:

-- Minus Sign (-): Represents the lines that have been removed in the new version.
+- Minus Sign (-): Indicates lines that were only in the old version of file.
-- Plus Sign (+): Represents lines that have been added in the new version.
+- Plus Sign (+): Indicates lines that were only in the new version of file.
-- Unchanged lines: Lines that are unchanged between versions are shown for context.
+- Unchanged lines: Lines that haven't changed between versions are shown for context.

 ### Sample `git diff` Output